 This chapter provides an introduction to performance tuning and contains the following sections:

-This guide provides information on tuning an Oracle Database system for performance.
+This guide provides information about tuning Oracle Database for performance.
 Topics discussed in this guide include:

-When considering instance tuning, care must be taken in the initial design of the database system to avoid bottlenecks that could lead to performance problems.
-In addition, you need to consider:
+When considering instance tuning, take care in the initial design of the database to avoid bottlenecks that could lead to performance problems.
+In addition, you must consider:

 Allocating memory to database structures

 Determining I/O requirements of different parts of the database

 Tuning the operating system for optimal performance of the database

 After the database instance has been installed and configured, you must monitor the database as it is running to check for performance-related problems.